A geometric theory of zero area singularities in general relativity

 The first author conjectured the following inequality for the situation in which black holes and ZAS exist simultaneously \cite{bray_npms}.
 Recall that a surface is area outer-minimizing if every surface enclosing it has equal or greater area. \begin{conj} Let $g$ be an asymptotically flat metric on $M$ with nonnegative scalar curvature.
 Assume $M$ has compact smooth boundary $\partial M$ that is a disjoint union $S \cup \Sigma$, where $S$ is an area outer-minimizing minimal surface and $\Sigma$ consists of ZAS.
 Then the ADM mass $m$ of $(M,g)$ obeys

-(Note that $S$ and $\Sigma$ need not be connected, and $m_{\text{ZAS}}(\Sigma)$ is nonpositive.) \end{conj} The heuristic behind this conjecture is simply that the potential energy between a black hole and a ZAS is positive (since their masses have opposite sign), which would make a positive contribution to the ADM mass.
-By this logic and the Riemannian Penrose and ZAS Inequalities, the right hand side of $(\ref{eq_mixed_ineq})$ underestimates the ADM mass.
+(Note that $S$ and $\Sigma$ need not be connected, and $m_{\text{ZAS}}(\Sigma)$ is nonpositive.) \end{conj} The heuristic behind this conjecture is simply that the Newtonian potential energy between two bodies whose masses have opposite signs is positive, and thus ought to make a positive contribution to the total (ADM) mass.
+By this logic and the Riemannian Penrose and ZAS inequalities, the right hand side of $(\ref{eq_mixed_ineq})$ underestimates the ADM mass.
 It is expected that equality would hold only in the cases of flat space, the Schwarzschild metric, and the Schwarzschild ZAS metric, all with points possibly deleted (which correspond to removable ZAS of zero mass).
 See appendix B of \cite{robbins} for further discussion.

 A special case to consider is when $\partial M$ consists of exactly two components -- one connected ZAS and one connected area-outer-minimizing minimal surface -- whose masses are equal in magnitude but opposite in sign.
 The conjecture would predict that the ADM mass of $(M,g)$ is nonnegative.
 Alternatively, such a manifold may be the most obvious source of a counterexample to the conjecture.